CodeEugene/Hugh4-us/content/docs/why-run.md

 +++
-title = "Land Use"
+title = "Why Run"
-description = "Increasing affordable living for all" weight = 10 draft = false
+description = "Integrity and Trust" weight = 10
+draft = false
-toc = true
+toc = false
-bref = "As a complete and self-sufficient web framework, Kube is here to help you get the most out of your daily work.
-Kube takes care of routine stuff, saving you precious time for things that you love.
-Starting up with Kube is ridiculously fast you can start in under a minute.
-Here's how to set up Kube, and what basic customization are available out-of-the-box."
+bref = "Integrity and Trust"
 +++

-Friends,

 The measure for independent Auditor sets the tone for this election.
 The People of Eugene expect _Clarity_, _Openness_, and a _demonstration of responsibility_ from their **elected officials** and their **appointed officials**.